Ahmad-Mtr/CS460/ch.5.md

 # Data Mining Cheatsheet: Sampling Methods
+> [!WARNING]
+> This Page doesn't cover whole ch.5

 ![Intro](assets/main.png)
 ## 1. Random Sampling
 - **Definition**: Every member of the population has an equal chance of selection.